 Because rooftop sites are vertically smaller and take up a lesser footprint, their direct material costs are significantly less than ground-based towers to build.
 At the same time, given that rooftop deployments are sited on top of buildings, the tower company typically does not own/have to purchase the freehold for these sites.

 Additionally, pre-development costs are usually lower for rooftop sites because zoning regulations generally permit installation of antennas on top of buildings.

 Tower Companies – Build Cost Examples

-American Tower owns 219,226 towers globally, of which 42,861 are located in the United States & Canada and 176,365 reside in international markets.
+American Tower, the world’s largest tower company, owns a total of 222,858 towers globally.
+Of these, 42,528 are located in the United States and Canada, while the remaining 180,330 are situated in international markets.
 The company provides the following ranges for its typical tower build costs in different regions:

 - U.S. & Canada: $250,000 to $300,000 per tower

 - Latin America: $85,000 to $170,000 per tower.
 Also, within Latin America, Brazil has a cost to build of $130,000 to $150,000 per tower